 - A student with a Bachelor’s degree is required to take four courses.
 The student can choose any graduate courses offered by ISTD.
 For graduate courses offered by other pillars, the student would need to seek advice from the advisor.

 - A student with a Master’s degree may apply for waiver of specific course requirements by submitting the request form.
 The graduate committee shall decide on the application based on the graduate courses taken by the student.
 The approval will be on a case by case basis.

 All students are recommended to complete the required coursework prior to the end of the first year of PhD study.

-- To be eligible for a PhD degree a student must pass an oral qualifying examination, a preliminary exam and the thesis defence.
+- To be eligible for a PhD degree a student must pass an oral qualifying and preliminary exam and the thesis defence.

 - All students must meet the necessary teaching experience requirement.

 A student must pass an oral qualifying and preliminary examination.
 This examination will be conducted by a faculty committee.
 The examination is to assess a student’s understanding of the research topic; progress towards solving the research problem; and plan to achieve the goal of the thesis research.
 The student will propose a committee consisting of at least three faculty members to be approved by the ISTD graduate committee chair or pillar head to examine the student.
 The student’s advisor will be a member of the committee.
 At least half of the chosen committee members should be research ISTD faculty.
 The graduate committee chair or pillar head will appoint the Chair to the committee.
 At the end of a student’s oral exam the committee could make one of the following three recommendations: Pass (with minor), Fail with one additional chance, and Fail.
 In the event a second chance is available, the student must re-appear for the exam before the end of the following term.
 A student failing the oral exam may not continue the PhD programme.